jirutka/argp/README.md

 Reach new heights.

 Options:
-  -j, --jump               whether or not to jump --height <meters>        how high to go --pilot-nickname <name>  an optional nickname for the pilot -h, --help               Show this help message and exit
+  -j, --jump               Whether or not to jump.
+  --height <meters>        How high to go.
+  --pilot-nickname <name>  An optional nickname for the pilot.
+  -h, --help               Show this help message and exit
 ```